tqjxlm/Monte-Carlo-Ray-Tracer/README.md

 ![image not available](samples/scene1_1024.png)

-scene 2: 512 rays / pixel
+scene 2: 256 rays / pixel

 ![image not available](samples/scene2_256.png)

-scene 3: 128 rays / pixel
+scene 3: 256 rays / pixel

 ![image not available](samples/scene3_256.png)

 scene 4: 256 rays / pixel

 ![image not available](samples/scene4_256.png)

+## To Do

+There are several known issues that may be improved in the future.

+* Global BVH for acceleration.
+  * Currently a KDTree is applied only to mesh level
+* Light caching.
+  * Previously lighted point need not to be calculated twice
+* Use micro facet model instead of Blinn-Phong.
+* Apply Schlicks approximation to mirror reflection.
+* Unify mirror reflection and refraction.
+* Strange GLM problem.
+  * The latest version of GLM will ruin the whole program.
+Not sure why